By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 Five public voters will each win a trip for two to Vienna and will attend a special awards ceremony there devised to celebrate what the prize administration describes as “the exceptional diversity of European literature.”
 They’ll also have a chance to meet the some of the former EUPL winners.

-The competition has been devised by the EUPL Consortium which is comprised of the European Writers’ Council (EWC), the Federation of European Publishers (FEP) and the European and International Booksellers Federation (EIBF).
+The competition has been devised by the EUPL Consortium which comprises the European Writers’ Council (EWC), the Federation of European Publishers (FEP) and the European and International Booksellers Federation (EIBF).
 Special support is being made available to the event by the European Commission.

 In a prepared statement for the media, Henrique Mota, president of the Federation of European Publishers, said of the competition, “The talents revealed by the EUPL have interested publishers all over Europe and beyond.
 As such, the prize has been a true engine to better understanding our European neighbors.